Jit017/realtimepr/README.md

 ## Usage

-Run the CLI on a file:
+Run the CLI on a file (free features):

 ```bash
 realtimepr <file> --type <linting|bestpractices>